Amritsar–Jamnagar Expressway: Route summary by sections

 The construction work of the expressway has been divided into 8 sections (5 greenfield alignment and 3 brownfield upgrades).
 With a total of 30 construction packages each with a construction period of 2 years.
 The projects is expected to be completed by September 2023.

+Inter-connectivity

+Amritsar-Jamnagar Corridor also connects to the Delhi–Amritsar–Katra Expressway via Ludhiana-Bhathinda spur and Amritsar Ring Road.
 As related but separate projects, from Samakhiali the existing highways Samakhiali-Bhachau-Bhimasar-Gandhidham-Mundra, Bhachau-Bhuj, Bhimasar-Anjar-Ratnal-Bhuj will also be upgraded to provide connectivity to other ports and cities.

-Construction

-The NHAI has awarded the construction work in 30 packages (stretches) to various construction companies.
-The list of contractors is as follows:

-Note: As of 28 July 2021, contracts for 6 out of total of 30 packages in pending.